techxcelerate/code-editor/README.md

 ## 🔒 Security & Privacy

-* **100% Local Execution:** Your files and source code are stored and executed entirely on your local machine.
+* **Local Execution:** Your files and source code are stored and executed entirely on your local machine.
-* **Direct LLM Communication:** Your API keys are encrypted and stored inside your local configuration directory.
-The application communicates directly with Google Gemini and Groq servers—no middleman servers involved.
+* **Direct LLM Communication:** Your API keys are stored securely in your local configuration.
+The application communicates directly with model provider servers—no middleman servers involved.

 ---